TANZANIA: El programa educativo TZ21 cambia el panorama

 There are many active USAID projects in Tanzania to assist with issues like basic healthcare, HIV/AIDS and malaria, education and agriculture, entre otros.
 TZ21 began because the Tanzanian government asked USAID for support with an ambitious project aimed to improve the quality of primary school education.

-TZ21 aims to integrate Information and Communication Technology (ICT) into primary level education by introducing computers to students, y profesores, for the first time in most cases.
+TZ21 aims to integrate Information and Communication Technology (TIC) into primary level education by introducing computers to students, y profesores, for the first time in most cases.
 The new technologies will help teachers become better teachers, and improve student learning in reading, matemáticas y ciencias.
 The program will also build decision-making capacity at the Ministry of Education by computerizing grades and reporting.
 An entire electronic face-lift with a holistic approach of working together, and high hopes of success for bringing Tanzanian education into the highly computerized 21st century.

 In Mitengo, it is a special day for many to gather and celebrate on a balmy, November afternoon.
 A grand re-opening of the TRC is taking place, as well as a meeting of the minds to see how the TZ21 project is coming along.
 All are pleased with the progress, and many have stories of challenges, triumphs and long hours.